 Merlin had a long grey beard when I was a kid but the BBC re-imagined him as a youth for this very dynamic and rather scary kids series.

-Whassat?
-I hear you say.
 This was a 1960s French TV series about a crusader – I just like the theme tune to be honest!
+It’s a classic depiction of the Templars all neatly laundered white tunics and long flowing hair.
+Nobody seems to ever get filthy and dirty in the battle scenes.

-This cartoon series was part of the goofy 1960s/70s kids show Banana Splits – it completely conditioned my view of the saracens.
+This cartoon series was part of the goofy 1960s/70s kids show Banana Splits – it completely shaped my early view of the saracens.

 Many of these TV series exerted a huge influence on the writing of my Templar novel Quest for the True Cross which you can download on Amazon in Kindle and Paperback in the US and UK.
 See if you can spot the TV historical influences!
 And watch the book trailer promo video here: